-Students taking 12 or more credit hours per semester are full-time students.
-Students taking 6 to 11 credit hours are considered part-time students.
-Students may not enroll for more than 18 credit hours without completing the Extension of Maximum Number of Semester Hours.
+Undergraduate students taking 12 or more credit hours per semester are full-time students, and undergraduate students taking 6 to 11 credit hours are considered part-time students.
+Students may not enroll for more than 18 credit hours without completing the Extension of Maximum Number of Semester Hours form.
 This form may be obtained in the Office of the Registrar or the Registrar's page of the Aquinas College website and must be approved by the Vice President for Academics.
 It is the student's responsibility to obtain and be aware of the published schedules and the Aquinas College calendar.